County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-this Agreement and to make any of the following changes, upon review and concurrence by
+Agreement and to make any of the following changes, upon review and concurrence by the Auditor

-the Auditor Controller’s Office, Risk Management, and County Counsel’s Office and subject
+Controller’s Office, Risk Management, and County Counsel’s Office and subject to the Board’s

 i) Changes to the Agreement that are necessary to conform with federal, State, or local

-with the California Department of Health Care Services directives, CenCal Health's approved
+California Department of Health Care Services directives, CenCal Health's approved rate filings,

-rate filings, and/or state or federal funding adjustments, provided there is no increase in
+and/or state or federal funding adjustments, provided there is no increase in County financial

-of the California Environmental Quality Act (CEQA), and are exempt pursuant to Section
+California Environmental Quality Act (CEQA), and are exempt pursuant to Section 15378(b)(4) of

-15378(b)(4) of the CEQA Guidelines, since the recommended actions are the creation of
+the CEQA Guidelines, since the recommended actions are the creation of government funding

 A-11)